Virtual Localization in equivariant Witt cohomology: Virtual localization

 \section{Virtual localization}

 With the machinery of \S\ref{sec:TEGEquivCoh} and \S\ref{sec:TEGVirClass}, together with our version of Vistoli's lemma, we can essentially copy the constructions and arguments of Graber-Pandharipande to prove our virtual localization theorem.
-We concentrate on the case $G=N$, with torus $T_1\subset N$, $T_1=\G_m$.
+We concentrate on the case $G=N$, with torus $T_1\subset N$, $T_1=\G_m$, and work over a perfect field $k$.

-Fix an $X\in \Sch^N/k$, a $Y\in \Sm^N/k$ and a closed immersion $i:X\hookrightarrow Y$ in $\Sch^N/k$.
-We also fix a $N$-equivariant perfect obstruction theory on $X$, represented by a two-term complex $E_\bullet:=(E_1\to E_0)$ of $N$-linearized locally free sheaves on $X$, together with a $N$-equivariant map $\phi_\bullet:E_\bullet\to \tau_{\le1}L_{X/k}=(\sI_X/\sI_X^2\to i^*\Omega_{Y/k})$.
+Fix an $X\in \Sch^N/k$, a $Y\in \Sm^N/k$ and a closed immersion $\iota\:X\hookrightarrow Y$ in $\Sch^N/k$.
+We also fix a $N$-equivariant perfect obstruction theory on $X$, represented by a two-term complex $E_\bullet:=(E_1\to E_0)$ of $N$-linearized locally free sheaves on $X$, together with a $N$-equivariant map $\phi_\bullet\:E_\bullet\to \tau_{\le1}L_{X/k}=(\sI_X/\sI_X^2\to i^*\Omega_{Y/k})$.

 We recall from \cite[\S1]{GP} some facts about the $T_1$-fixed loci of $X$ and $Y$.